 Workshop List

-These are the workshops that I currently offer, but I’m always coming up with new ideas.
-If you don’t see what you are looking for here, contact me and we can discuss tailoring a workshop to your group’s needs.
+And if you don’t see what you are looking for here, contact me and we can discuss tailoring a workshop to your group’s needs.

-Half-Day Workshops
+Spinning Workshops

 Consistent Singles for Spinners Spinning a single that is consistent in both twist and grist is something every spinner strives for.
 This workshop will offer tips for finding your rhythm in drafting and treadling, along with ways to better control your fibre source to make a more consistent single.
 We will also spend some time exploring joining methods and ways to correct common spinning errors as we work.